-- Where a bond must be delivered and a delivery versus payment settlement system is available, this system must be used to ensure that settlement of both the asset transfer and the cash payment occur. - Where an asset such as a loan must be delivered and no delivery versus payment system is available, LCH SA will as an escrow agent to ensure the transaction is successful.
-In this second situation, the cash payer will transfer the funds to LCH SA; which, in turn, will inform the load holder that the funds have been received and that the loan can be transferred.
-The cash payer will then confirm receipt of the loan to LCH SA which will make the cash payment to the complete the transfer.
+- Where a bond must be delivered and a delivery versus payment settlement system is available, this system must be used to ensure that settlement of both the asset transfer and the cash payment occur. - Where an asset such as a loan must be delivered and no delivery versus payment system is available, LCH SA will act as an escrow agent to ensure the transaction is successful.
+In this situation, the cash payer will transfer the funds to LCH SA; which, in turn, will inform the loan holder that the funds have been received and that the loan can be transferred.
+The cash payer will then confirm receipt of the loan to LCH SA which will then make the cash payment to the CDS buyer (that transferred the loan) to complete the transfer.